 When a couple is considering divorce, there are usually a series of decisions which have to be made to ensure that the divorce process goes as smoothly as it can.
 Most often than not, divorcing couples are advised to seek the counsel of divorce attorney Scottsdale AZ to ensure that the case and individuals involved remain on the right side of the law.

-However, as part of the major decisions which needs to be made comes the issues relating to assets division, debt division, spousal support/alimony, child support and child custody issues alongside visitation rights.
+However, as part of the major decisions which needs to be made come the issues relating to assets division, debt division, spousal support/alimony, child support and child custody issues alongside visitation rights.

 To better understand the differences between contested and uncontested divorce, read below: